Rounding it up

 In fact, with your KOHO account, cashless saving is the name of the game.

-Every time you make a purchase using your KOHO prepaid Visa, you automatically get cash back based on how much you spend.
-You can easily boost your PowerUps by opting for KOHO Premium or using Partner PowerUps.
+Every time you make a purchase using your KOHO prepaid Mastercard, you automatically get cash back on the must-haves.
+You can easily boost your cash back by opting for KOHO Extra or shopping with our brand partners.

 Show us a $10 bill that can do that!

-In addition to PowerUps, living in a digital society has other perks, too.
+In addition to cash back, living in a digital society has other perks, too.

 Paying with your KOHO card allows you to save up on every transaction with RoundUps, so you can contribute to your savings with every purchase.
 By going digital, it’s easier to track what you spend and to set savings goals, which would be really difficult to keep tabs on if you bought everything in cash.